Follow these 5 steps for healthy trees and shrubs. Don't have TruGreen® Tree and Shrub Care Maintenance? Get started here!

 Pro tip: Using organic sources of shredded mulch develops a pleasing weathered appearance and contributes to soil organic matter content.

-Now that your shrubs and trees are looking good with a healthy dose of mulch, how do you keep your landscape plants healthy and thriving?
+Now that your shrubs and trees are maintained and cared for with a healthy dose of mulch, how do you keep your landscape plants healthy and thriving?
 Through nutrients and feeding, of course!

 Landscape shrubs and trees require nutrients to live and thrive.
 Without proper nutrients in the soil, they will not reach their full potential.
 After all, fertilized landscape plants do produce greener, larger leaves, increased flowering and overall plant health and vigor.

 With fertilizing taken care of, what’s left?
-A strong line of defense from pests and diseases!
+A strong line of defense from insects and diseases!

 Although fertilizing assists plants in growing healthy, sometimes extra help is needed.
 TruGreen’s tree and shrub program can identify the most serious insect and disease threats to your landscape plants and determine how to best treat them.